Generalized cones admitting a curvature-dimension condition: Preliminaries

 where $\mu^\perp \perp \m$.
 The two following facts are well known \cite{Stu:06b, gsm15}: \begin{itemize} \item By Jensen's inequality, it holds that $S_N(\mu|\m)\geq-\m(\supp\,\mu)^{\frac{1}{N}}$ for every $\mu\in\mathscr{P}_\mathrm{c}(X,\m)$. \item $S_N$ is weakly lower semicontinuous: if $\{\mu_n\}_{n\in\N}\subseteq\mathscr{P}(X)$ converges weakly to $\mu\in\mathscr{P}(X)$ and there is a Borel subset $C\subseteq X$ with $\m(C)<\infty$ and $\supp\,\mu_n\subseteq C$ for all $n\in\N$, then

 \end{itemize}

-We can now recall the definition of synthetic Ricci curvature-dimension bounds, introduced by Sturm \cite{Stu:06a, Stu:06b} and Lott--Villani \cite{LV:09} for $p=2$.
+We can now recall the definition of the curvature-dimension condition, introduced by Sturm \cite{Stu:06a, Stu:06b} and Lott--Villani \cite{LV:09} for $p=2$.
 The case for general $p$ is studied in \cite{Kel:17}.
-The reduced curvature dimension condition for $p=2$ was introduced later in \cite{BS:10}.
+The {\it reduced} curvature dimension condition for $p=2$ was introduced later in \cite{BS:10}.

 \begin{defi}[$\CD_p(K,N)$ and $\CD^*_p(K,N)$] Given real numbers $K\in\R$ and $N\geq1$, we say that a metric measure space $(X,\met,\m)$ satisfies the \emph{curvature-dimension condition} $\CD_p(K,N)$ if for every $\mu_0,\mu_1\in\mathscr{P}_{p,\mathrm{c}}(X,\m)$ there exists $\bdpi\in\OptGeo_p(\mu_0,\mu_1)$ so that for all $t\in[0,1]$, $\mu_t:=(\e_t)_\sharp \bdpi\ll\m$ and for all $N'\geq N$ it holds that